Application guidance

 Often applicants worry unduly about the additional personal statement part of the My Cambridge Application.
 This is optional, and while most applicants usually do put something down, it doesn't disadvantage you in any way if you don't.
 It's often most useful for those who are applying to a subject which is unique to Cambridge, and in this case, they can use it to talk about elements of the subject which haven’t made it into their personal statement.
 There’s no need to structure/focus it in any particular way – it can be, simply, "Since writing my personal statement, I’ve also been thinking about/reading/watching this etc."; "I’m looking forward to this element of the Cambridge course because I have a particular interest in this etc."

 Crucially, though, please make sure you complete the My Cambridge Application by the deadline.
-If you don't, your application will unfortunately be invalid!
+If you don't, your application will unfortunately be invalid.

 Head over to our outreach YouTube channel to hear our Admissions Tutor give some advice on the personal statement and SAQ here.
 You can also watch the video below for some advice from current Caius students.